Scissorunner/C-programs/Electrical_calculators/README.md

 # Electrical calculation programs
-Mostly used for DC aplications
+Mostly used for DC applications